 Let's look at an example of a long-term goal that has smaller short-term goals built into the action plan.

 SMART goals are a common goal setting technique.
-SMART stands for:
+SMART is an acronym that stands for:

-Ensuring that your goals contain every facet of a SMART goal can help you break down the steps you need to reach your target.Читать о создании эффективных целей по методике SMART с помощью советов и примеров
+Ensuring that your goals contain every facet of a SMART goal can help you get clear on what you want to accomplish, how you’re going to do it, and when it needs to be done.Читать о создании эффективных целей по методике SMART, с советами и примерами

 When setting short-term goals, it's important to connect specific actions to your goals.
 By creating actionable stepping stones, you can set up a strong roadmap towards achieving your goals—both short-term and long-term ones.

 You can see this approach in action with OKRs, or objectives and key results.
 The objective is the goal you want to achieve.
 The key results are the metrics by which you'll measure progress towards those goals.Читать о том, как задавать OKR

 Goals can be used in conjunction with OKRs to help you make progress on key results.
 Think about what actions you need to take to achieve the desired key results and use those to set your goals.